level73/stackspin-theme/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

+This theme has been built on the Twenty Twenty-One Wordpress Theme.

 Twenty Twenty-One is a blank canvas for your ideas and it makes the block editor your best brush.